- Delta Basic Economy vs Main Cabin: Which Is the Best Way for Flying? - January 26, 2022

 Plus, if you really enjoy flying with JetBlue, they have their own credit card.
 You can rack up travel points faster by using a JetBlue card or JetBlue Plus card.

 Furthermore, JetBlue is not operating in each state.
-However, you can find flights out of popular city destinations within Nevada, Utah, Florida, Colorado, Arizona, California, Texas, and a few more states.
+However, you can find flights out of popular city destinations within Nevada, Utah, Florida, New York, Colorado, Arizona, California, Texas, and a few more states.

 Spirit is most recognized for its bright yellow planes, and it’s incredible prices.
 One of the great things about Spirit is that if you understand how the airline works, you’ll have a pretty good experience.
 Here’s what you can expect when flying on Spirit airlines: